Dress - Evening dress

 The dress is fastened at the back using two connecting rows of black velvet covered buttons.

-- A dress belonging to the family of George Ward Cole’s in the late 1800s; possibly his wife Thomas Anne Ward Cole or one of his daughters, Margaret or Agnes.
+- A dress belonging to the family of George Ward Cole in the late 1800s; possibly his wife Thomas Anne Ward Cole or one of his daughters, Margaret or Agnes.

 - circa 1860s